The Internet (band): History

 Following the release of Ego Death, the band's members each focused on releasing individual solo projects.
 2017 saw the release of Matt Martians' The Drum Chord Theory, Syd's Fin, Steve Lacy's Demo, Patrick Paige II's Letters of Irrelevance and Christopher A. Smith's Loud, as a part of the duo C&T.

 In December 2017, Steve Lacy told DJ Matt Wilkinson of Beats 1 that the follow-up to Ego Death was "95%" finished.
 He added: "I feel like this is on a higher echelon than Ego Death.
 I love Ego Death, that was a great record, but I know this one is a step up."

 In April 2018, Patrick Paige II announced his debut album Letters of Irrelevance.
 Later that month, the band released the single "Roll (Burbank Funk)", in promotion of their fourth studio album, Hive Mind.
 The track features joint lead vocals by Steve Lacy and Syd.
 The next month the band announced their fourth album, Hive Mind, which released on July 20, 2018.
 In October 2018, The Internet was the opening act at all but one show for Gorillaz on their North American leg of The Now Now Tour, which concluded with the Demon Dayz Festival.
 Their performance at the Scotiabank Arena on October 8, 2018, was their first ever performance in a stadium venue.

+In September 2025, TMZ reported that the band is ending its hiatus and is working on a new album as schedules allow.